Zhong-Lab-UCSD/HiCtool/tutorial/tad-analysis.md

 To calculate TAD coordinates for a chromosome (here chr 6) use the function ``compute_full_tad_analysis`` of [HiCtool_tad.py](/scripts/HiCtool_tad.py).

-- If your data are normalized using the [Hi-Corrector approach](https://github.com/Zhong-Lab-UCSD/HiCtool/blob/master/tutorial/normalization-matrix-balancing.md), it is suggested to load to your workspace the global normalized matrix ahead of the analysis.
+- **If your data are normalized using the [Hi-Corrector approach](https://github.com/Zhong-Lab-UCSD/HiCtool/blob/master/tutorial/normalization-matrix-balancing.md)**, it is suggested to load to your workspace the global normalized matrix ahead of the analysis.
 The global matrix at 40 kb resolution is very big, this will avoid several reloadings of the contact matrix and save time.
     ```Python
    execfile('HiCtool_tad.py')
    global_normalized_40kb = load_matrix_tab('output_ic_mes/output_normalized.txt')